Contract Monoclonal Antibody Production

-Over the past ten years, Scantibodies has built up an efficient, cost effective system of manufacturing monoclonal antibodies on a contract basis.
-The following is a description of the overall system and procedures used when Scantibodies performs custom monoclonal antibody (MAB) production.
-There are two types of custom monoclonal antibody production, in vivo (typically in mice), and in vitro (using bioreactors).
-For cost, speed and scale up reasons, the in vivo type has been the most popular method of choice.
+There are two types of custom monoclonal antibody production, in vivo (in mice), and in vitro (using cell culture).
+For cost, speed and scale up reasons, in vivo has been the most popular method.

 Custom in vivo monoclonal antibody production is accomplished using a wide variety of cell lines.
-At Scantibodies, BALB/c mice are maintained in a breeding colony with a population of 100,000 mice.
+At Scantibodies, BALB/c mice are maintained in a breeding colony with a population up to 225,000 mice.
 Other strains of mice (Swiss Webster, CAF-1, ICR, etc.) are also available for antibody production.
-Custom in vitro monoclonal antibody production is performed in different types of bioreactors.
+Custom in vitro monoclonal antibody production is performed in roller bottles.

-By purchasing the MAB on the basis of purified, functional antibody, risk to the customer is eliminated.
-When a price quote is based on forms other than purified MAB (i.e., number of mice or bioreactor, volume of ascites, etc.), the final MAB price is indeterminate.
+By purchasing the MAb on the basis of purified, functional antibody, risk to the customer is eliminated.
+When a price quote is based on forms other than purified MAb (i.e., number of mice or roller bottles, volume of ascites, etc.), the final MAb price is indeterminate.
 Limits in hybridoma antibody production and losses incurred during the purification process can account for dramatically increased cost.

-• Alternatively, an existing hybridoma is shipped to SLI utilizing SLI shipping procedures.
+• The client ships an existing hybridoma cell line to Scantibodies (SLI) utilizing SLI shipping procedures.
 Careful shipment ensures the safety of the cell line.

-• SLI can offer cell line optimization for maximum MAB production.
+• SLI offers cell line optimization for maximum MAb production.

 • Cell line drift, one of the greatest dangers encountered by a cell line, can be prevented with close monitoring and cell line certification.

-• Custom MAB production is offered in ascites and, as an alternate method to in vivo production, SLI can propagate a large number of antibody producing cells in vitro using bioreactors.
+• Custom MAb production is offered in ascites and, as an alternate method to in vivo production, SLI can propagate a large number of antibody producing cells in vitro using roller bottles.

 Monoclonal Antibody Production